nashsparrow/rag-researchpapers-local/README.md

 **Vector Search**: FAISS uses inner product search with L2-normalized embeddings to find the most relevant chunks.
 It's super fast even with thousands of chunks.

 **Local AI**: The system uses Ollama with llama3.2 running locally on your machine.
 No data is sent to external APIs—everything stays on your computer.

-## Recent Improvements

-- **Fixed embedding issues** — Ensured embeddings always have the right shape for FAISS
-- **Lazy loading** — Models are only loaded when needed, not on startup
-- **Better message format** — Fixed how questions and context are sent to the LLM
-- **Relevance scores** — Retrieved chunks now include their similarity scores
-- **Proper response parsing** — We extract just the answer from the LLM's response
-- **Context integration** — Context and questions are properly formatted for the LLM

-## Ideas for the Future

-- Support more document formats (Word, HTML, etc.)
-- Train the embeddings model specifically on compiler papers
-- Filter results by date, author, or keywords
-- Build a web interface so you don't need the command line
-- Remember conversation history across multiple questions
-- Show exactly where in the PDF each answer came from